 Social Media Activity Can Impede Settlement

-One of the most productive ways to resolve a divorce is by working towards an agreement with the other party.
-However, when one or both individuals make disparaging comments about the other, the chances of reaching an amicable resolution are greatly diminished.
+One of the most productive ways to resolve a divorce is by working toward an agreement with the other party.
+However, when one or both individuals disparage the other, the chances of reaching an amicable resolution are greatly diminished.
 Ultimately, negative comments on social media can harm your case by creating unnecessary tension and increased animosity between you and your former partner thereby impeding the possibility of a reasonable settlement.

 Use of Social Media during Your Case

-Ideally, you will disable and delete all of your social media accounts until your case is finalized.
-If you must continue using social media, you should immediately adjust your security setting to the most restrictive level and refrain from posting anything personal or which reflects extreme opinions.
+Ideally, you will disable and delete your social media accounts until your case is finalized.
+If you must continue using social media, you should immediately adjust your security settings to the most restrictive level and refrain from posting anything personal or that reflects extreme opinions.
 You should also review older posts and remove anything that appears to be potentially incriminating and ask your friends and family to be careful when they post information related to you.

 Find a Different Outlet

 The emotions surrounding divorce are intense, and it is important to have a safe and supportive environment in which to manage them.
 Talking about your feelings during such a stressful time is healthy.
 By seeking the comfort and support of close friends or confiding in a therapist rather than using social media, you can process your feelings in a safe space without endangering your case or creating unnecessary conflict.